tansengming/rails-base/README.markdown

 `.env.example` includes a good set of ENV variables to set up.

-Setup includes:
+The Setup includes:

 - Active Admin, together with a super admin role to administer admin users.
 Endpoints are at  `/admin` and `/super_admins`.
+- RSpec, Factory Girl
+  - specify retry counts with the `RETRIES` environment variable i.e. `RETRIES=5 bundle exec rspec spec` to retry failing specs 5 times.
+By default failing specs get retried 3 times.
-- RSpec, Factory Girl, Devise test helpers and Twitter Bootstrap setup and running.
+- Twitter Bootstrap

 # Development Instructions
 - Install Redis with `brew install redis`